kadimetla/doc-adk-training/training/module27-observability/lab.md

 ### Goal

-In this lab, you will build a comprehensive, production-grade observability system for an agent using the ADK's **Plugin System**.
-You will implement separate plugins for metrics collection, alerting, and performance profiling, demonstrating a powerful, modular approach to monitoring.
+In this lab, you will build a comprehensive observability system for an agent using the ADK's **Plugin System**.
+You will implement separate plugins for metrics collection, alerting, and performance profiling.

 ### Step 1: Create the Agent Project